 In the past, material quality found in Skoda interiors hasn’t always been the best but here we have no such worries.
 Much of the switchgear can be found in other VW Group products and all of it feels solid, tactile and pleasant in use.
 Impressive technology is fitted, too, with top-of-the-range models fitted with an 9.2-inch touchscreen infotainment that can mirror both Apple and Android smartphones.
 All models can also automatically make contact with the emergency services if a serious crash is detected, or will offer to make contact after a less severe impact.

 The SportLine Plus includes the largest Columbus 9.2-inch sat-nav system with 3D maps, a driving mode selector and keyless entry.
-The Sportline Plus also has heated seats, LED ambient lighting, Wi-Fi, blind-spot monitoring, the 'progressive dynamic' power steering system and an electrically operated boot lid.
+It also has heated seats, LED ambient lighting, Wi-Fi, blind-spot monitoring, the 'progressive dynamic' power steering system and an electrically operated boot lid.
 For around £450 you can add Skoda's Virtual Cockpit, replacing traditional gauges with a digital display that fills the instrument binnacle.

-The range-topping Laurin & Klement version is almost embarrassingly plush, adding a heated windscreen, heated rear seats, a 10-speaker Canton stereo, three-zone climate control, keyless entry plus piano-black interior touches and the Dynamic Chassis Control system.
+The range-topping Laurin & Klement version is very plush, adding a 10-speaker Canton stereo, three-zone climate control, a panoramic sunroof and the Dynamic Chassis Control system.
 There are driving aids too, including blind spot detection, lane assist and park assist, which can steer into and out of parking spaces.
-New for the 2019 facelift, is a restyled centrally positioned 9.2-inch touchscreen with integrated Wi-Fi, a Virtual Cockpit instrument dial cluster, LED ambient lighting, and upgraded rear LED lights with dynamic indicators that appear to scroll outwards.

 Skoda fits the Superb with the same radio and infotainment systems as seen elsewhere in the VW Group.
 The 9.2-inch Columbus navigation system, as fitted to the Sportline Plus and above, is one of the best we’ve come across.